erikwestra/mm-server/README.md

 authentication details are missing or invalid, the API endpoint will return an HTTP response code of 403 (Forbidden).
 If some required fields are missing, the API will return a response code of 400 (Bad Request).

+### Polling for Changes ###

+**`GET api/changes`**

+Return a list of everything that has changed since the last time we polled for changes.
+This API endpoint must use HMAC authentication.
+The following query-string parameter are supported:

+> `my_global_id` _(required)_
+>
+> > The current user's global ID.
+>
+> `anchor` _(optional)_
+>
+> > A string used to identify the current state of the system.

+> _**Note**: the current user must have an existing profile for this API
+> endpoint to work._

+Upon completion, this API endpoint will return an HTTP response code of 200 (OK) if the request was successful.
+The body of the response will be a string containing the following JSON-format object:

+>     {changes: [...],
+>      next_anchor: "..."
+>     }

+If the `anchor` parameter was not supplied, only the `next_anchor` field will be present.
+This will hold the anchor value that represents the current state of the system, and should be used for subsequent polling requests.

+If the `anchor` parameter was supplied, the `changes` array will hold a copy of all the records which have been added or updated since the given anchor value was calculated.
+Each item in the `changes` array will be an object with the following fields:

+>     {type: "...",
+>      data: {...}
+>     }

+The `type` field indicates the type of record being returned, while the `data` field contains a copy of the new or updated record.
+The following `type` values are currently supported:

+>     profile
+>     picture
+>     conversation
+>     message

+Note that a message may be updated more than once; if the status of a message changes, it will be included in the poll results again.
+The client should compare the message hash to see if the message has already been received, and if so just update the existing message's status.
+Note that only the `status` and `error` fields will ever be updated for a message.

+If a record has been deleted, the `data` object will include fields to identify the record, and an extra field named `deleted` which will be set to true.

+The returned `next_anchor` value should be used to make a subsequent call to the `GET api/changes` endpoint to retrieve any new or updated records since the last time this endpoint was called.

+If the HMAC authentication details are missing or invalid, the API endpoint will return an HTTP response code of 403 (Forbidden).
+If there is no user profile for either of the supplied global ID values, the API endpoint will return an HTTP response code of 404 (Not Found).